FabiSahne/B-Sys/threads-locks/README.md

 seeing how they interleave; the simulator, `x86.py`, will help you in gaining this understanding.

-The simulator mimicks the execution of short assembly sequences by multiple threads.
+The simulator mimics the execution of short assembly sequences by multiple threads.
 Note that the OS code that would run (for example, to perform a context switch) is not shown; thus, all you see is the interleaving of the user code.